nubot-nudt/MDGAT-matcher/README.md

 python3 train.py
 ```

-## Test
+### Test

-Our method runs on top of detected keypoints and  initial descriptors.
-In our experiment, we use USIP keypoionts and FPFH descriptor.
-One can follow [USIP](https://github.com/lijx10/USIP)  to generate your own keypoints and descriptors.

-**Quick test**

-For quick test, we provide a pre-trained model and the features used in our experiments, please download in this [link]()(upload soon).
+For quick test, we provide a pre-trained model in ./pre-trained.
+Run the following command:

-For mainland China friends, please use this [link](https://pan.baidu.com/s/1XJ-1YBN6kAiAud9xQg2B4w ), extract code: 08xs.

-Put the files in the ./KITTI directory and run the following command:

 ```sh
 python3 test.py